 This small country which won the Great War also paid the highest price for its victory: it lost one quarter of its total population and sixty percent of its army.

 On June 28, 1914 Gavrilo Princip, a 19-year-old, young nationalist (fanatic, patriot, terrorist – he’s been different things to different people, there will never be a consensus about him) from Bosnia killed the Archduke Franz Ferdinand and his wife, in Sarajevo.
 The Austro-Hungarian Empire, which had illegally occupied Bosnia and Herzegovina some time earlier, was quick to blame the small Balkan Kingdom of Serbia for this act.
-Princip was a Bosnian Serb, after all; he’d lived there for some time.
+Princip was a Bosnian Serb, after all; he’d lived in Serbia for some time.
 Princip was a teenager who had dreamed a Pan-Slavic dream – the state for all south Slavs – Yugoslavia – with Serbia as its “Piedmont”. (“Yug” means “south” in south Slavic languages.)
 He’d been connected to some extreme nationalistic groups in Serbia, true, but certainly not with the government.
 Serbia, which had fought for freedom from the five-century-long Ottoman rule less than fifty years before, yet still had to fight the Turks in 1912, and then Bulgaria in 1913, didn’t need nor want another war.
 The insane act of Gavrilo (“Gabriel”) Princip and his group ignited the war that would have happened anyway.
 They didn’t cause it, even though they have been blamed for it since then.
 (This part, history didn’t forget.
 Funny, but no one blames the victorious Allies for setting the stage for WWII by imposing the humiliating and impossible war reparations on Germany after WWI.
 Even the former U.S. president, Clinton, in his arrogance and disturbing lack of knowledge of modern history, blamed Serbia, in one of his speeches, for starting not only WWI but WWII as well.)

 Yet, a month later, in July 1914, after Serbia refused only one of a long list of humiliating terms of an Austro-Hungarian ultimatum, the mighty Empire, the huge multinational country with 52.8 million people and one of the greatest military powers of its time, declared war upon the tiny Kingdom of Serbia, whose population was 4.5 million.